TTK4145/Exercise5/README.md

  - You will find starter code in [the `conditionvariable` folder](/conditionvariable).
  - Here's [the pre-loaded online version](https://run.dlang.io/gist/klasbo/093ec0bbb236bf4ac9d88b5f289b70e2?compiler=dmd)

+---

+Why is it called a "condition variable"?
+This appears to be mostly an artifact of history - C. A. R. Hoare proposed the mechanism in 1974, and in his paper [*Monitors: An Operating System Structuring Concept*](https://www.inf.ed.ac.uk/teaching/courses/ppls/hoare.pdf) he writes:

+*Note that a condition "variable" is neither true nor false; indeed, it does not have any stored value accessible to the program.
+In practice, a condition variable will be represented by an (initially empty) queue of processes which are currently waiting on the condition; but this queue is invisible both to waiters and signallers.*

+Which means that the "condition" part is just "whatever the reason for waiting is" (which is entirely user-defined), and the "variable" part is the data structure for the hidden/back-end/internal queuing mechanism.
+The user-facing reference to this variable (like the `core.sync.Condition` type) never got a better name.

+Just to make this clear: Any variables the user checks when evaluating the condition are just *regular variables*, and should not be confused with the Condition Variable itself - despite being both variables, and part of a condition...

+As for the relation to monitors: A monitor is the mutex plus condition variable combo package, where the locking (and subsequent unlocking) of the mutex is done automatically when entering (and exiting) the synchronized method call.
+In this way, the "standard pattern" mentioned above is enforced automatically.

 ### Part 3: Protected Objects